amit352/kitchen-towel/README.md

 ### Deployment

-To start with this project, firstly we build the frame of the every page with bootstrap.
+To start with this project, firstly we build the frame of every page with bootstrap.
 The main funcition of each page are below:

-* homepage.html: search a room under some criterics for tenants.
+* homepage.html: search a room under some criteria for tenants.

 * index.html: sign in for tenants.

 * signup.html: sign up for tenants.

-* addroom.html: add rooms for landlords.
+* addroom.html: add rooms with some criteria for landlords.

 * detail.html: show the detailed information of a room for tenants.